felixbade/github-telegram-notifications/README.md

 ## Planned features
 - Say the group chat id to Telegram after the bot has been added to a new group
-  - Also webhook setup instructions
+  - Also GitHub webhook setup instructions
 - Send some success message to Telegram when the integration is set up and GitHub sends a ping
 - More event types, like issues